Current pedal obsession: Mr. Black Ambience Echoverb.

 If Ambience has a fault, it that when emphasizing reverb by cranking the Decay knob and shortening the delays, the overall vibrato can be overwhelming.
 It probably drives players with perfect pitch crazy.
 But with careful adjustment of all three knobs you can find a happy medium where its presence is down to a manageable point.

 A few recipes.

-The Mr. Black Ambience has a very distinct and complete sound.
+The Mr. Black Ambience has a very distinct, thick, chorusy sound with the reverb and two delays separately modulated against the dry.
 You’re likely to find that it performs best with just your basic tone going in (compressors, drive) and nothing coming out.
-Adding more pitch modulation effects (vibrato, chorus, phaser, flanger) can drain the life out of this massive effect.
-And don’t count this one out for electro-acoustic: You may find it’s the only pedal you need.
+Adding more pitch modulation effects (vibrato, chorus, phaser, flanger) can drain the life and presence out of this massive effect.
+And don’t count this one out for electro-acoustic: You may find with the combo of dual delay and reverb, it’s the only pedal you need.